-The global data center generator market size was valued at USD 2,038.7 million in 2021.
-It is expected to reach USD 3,232.7 million by 2030, growing at a CAGR of 5.4% during the forecast period (2022–2030).
+The global data center generator market size was valued at USD 2.03 billion in 2021.
+It is expected to reach USD 3.23 billion by 2030, growing at a CAGR of 5.4% during the forecast period (2022–2030).
 Data centers are mission-critical infrastructures that manage and process a large volume of data across multiple industries; as a result, data centers contribute significantly to the global economy.
 For data center facilities, however, reliable power backup to prevent data loss during power outages is of utmost importance.
 Generators offer a safe and cost-effective way to provide backup power for data centers and prevent the downtimes caused by restarting the entire system.
 Generators do not require an external power source to operate and can meet a data center's massive electrical power requirements have been the driving force behind the market's expansion.

-Manufacturers of data center generators are focused on equipping their products with technologically advanced features to meet the diverse needs of data center facilities.
+Manufacturers of data center generators market are focused on equipping their products with technologically advanced features to meet the diverse needs of data center facilities.
 In addition, companies such as Cummins, Inc., and Himoinsa have added remote monitoring capabilities to generator sets.
 Thus, the data center operator can remotely observe the load levels, power system status, and alternator data and remotely control the alternator.
 These characteristics result in lower maintenance costs and increased operational efficiencies for the data center facilities.
 The market value chain for data center generators includes raw material suppliers, component suppliers, manufacturers, distributors, and end-users.
 Iron, steel, aluminum, plastic, semiconductor components, and insulating materials are the primary raw materials used in the production of generators.
 Some raw materials are supplied directly to generator manufacturers to develop the necessary components.

 Additionally, raw materials are supplied to component manufacturers, who perform primary processing and distribute the components to generator manufacturers following their specifications.
 To meet the demand of generator manufacturers, vast quantities of raw materials are sourced from numerous sources.
 Demand for advanced generators with auto-start and stop systems is rising in data centers.
 A typical UPS can power data center servers for minutes.
 It gives data center operators time to start the generators after an outage.
 Thus, data centers need UPS to ensure uninterrupted power.